johnfkraus/react-lightbox-photo-album/README.md

 - A Surge.sh account and domain (see Surge.sh for details).
 - A GitHub.com repository for this project.

+Create your own GitHub repository containing this source code.

 In your GitHub repository, under Settings > Secrets and variables > Repository secrets, configure the following Repository secrets:

 SURGE_DOMAIN <br>
 SURGE_TOKEN

-Using the following commands, commit the code to the main branch in your GitHub repository to trigger the .github/workflows/deploy.yml script.
+Using the following commands, commit the code to the main branch in your GitHub repository, which will to trigger the .github/workflows/deploy.yml script.
 ```shell
 git add .
 git commit -m 'your commit message'